Lifeline Frequently asked questions

 - Register Shopper's Card/Loyalty Card/Alternate ID/1-2-3 Rewards Visa with your Access Wireless account

-- For every 100 points earned from shopping in participating stores, a Wireless Reward of 20 FREE minutes will be added to your Access Wireless account
+- For every 100 points earned from shopping in participating stores, a Wireless Reward of 20 FREE minutes (Or MB of Data depending on State) will be added to your Access Wireless account

 FREE Wireless Rewards are earned on qualifying purchases only.
 Food Stamp purchases may apply for loyalty rewards program.
 Restrictions do apply.
 The FREE Wireless Rewards program is not available in all locations, including Food4Less stores.
 For details on the FREE Wireless Rewards program, click here.